chiroptical/texcollab/README.md

 - `.texcollab`: The texcollab configuration file
 - `data/`: Contains raw output files from programs
 - `figures/`: Contains image files used for publication
+- `schemes/`: See section 2.5.5 of [ACS Author Guide](http://pubs.acs.org/paragonplus/submission/joceah/joceah_authguide.pdf), we choose to separate these images from `figures/` but you can choose what's best for you.
-- `schemes/`: Contains binary files generated from specific programs, for example ChemDraw or MarvinSketch
+- `share/`: Contains binary files generated from specific programs, for example ChemDraw or MarvinSketch
 - `spreadsheets/`: Contains spreadsheet files, for example from Excel or Gnumeric

 Important notes about using `plots/`.
 Please be very careful with this directory! `texcollab status` is your friend.